signalogic/SigSRF_SDK/mediaTest_readme.md

 ![VLC streaming output over RTP setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_setup_sequence.png "VLC streaming output over RTP setup")

 Note that in the last step, VLC's executable streaming command (starting with ":sout ...") is highlighted in orange, but the actual streaming command needed to do the job is highlighted in green.
-For some reason, adding a second, duplicated stream for SAP/SDP output with destination 127.0.0.0.1 (local host) was necessary for VLC to output both RTP and SAP/SDP packets in the same stream.
+For some reason, adding a second, duplicated stream for SAP/SDP output with destination 127.0.0.0.1 (localhost) was necessary for VLC to output both RTP and SAP/SDP packets in the same stream.
 This has the side-effect of generating a second RTP H.265 stream, which mediaMin detects as a second session (which you can see in the mediaMin stats and run-time summary screencap above).

-2) Second, configure Wireshark as shown below:
+2) Second, on the main Wireshark toolbar under "Capture" select "Options" and configure as shown in the following screencap:

 ![Wireshark capture configuration and setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/wireshark_capture_config_for_VLC_streaming.png "Wireshark capture configuration and setup")

-Note that both the WiFi (192.168.1.2) and local host (127.0.0.1) interfaces are selected (multiple interfaces can be selected using shift + left click).
+Note that both the WiFi (192.168.1.2) and localhost (127.0.0.1) interfaces are selected (multiple interfaces can be selected using shift + left click).

-3) Then start Wireshark capture by selecting "Start" under the Capture menu on the main toolbar, then immediately click "Stream" on the final VLC dialog box shown above.
+3) Then start Wireshark capture by selecting "Start" under the "Capture" menu on the main toolbar, then immediately click "Stream" on the final VLC dialog box shown above.
+You should see a rapid increase in the number of packets Wireshark is capturing.

 Normally SAP/SDP packets will appear in the capture first, as shown in the following screencap:

 ![Wireshark capturing SAP/SDP packets from VLC streaming](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_wireshark_capture_sdp_packet_wifi_screencap.png "Wireshark capturing SAP/SDP packets from VLC streaming")

 Note the large size of some SAP/SDP packets, which VLC handles with fragmentation.
 The SAP/SDP packet highlighted in yellow in the above screencap requires three (3) fragments.
-SDP info contained in the packet is highlighted in the lower half of the screencap, with an arrow indicating parameter set information necessary for correct decoding.
+SDP info contained in the packet is highlighted in the lower half of the screencap, with an arrow indicating parameter set information necessary for correct video decoding.

-Next H.265 RTP packets should appear in the capture; the screencap below shows H.265 packets sent by VLC on the WiFi interface:
+Next, H.265 RTP packets should appear in the capture; the screencap below shows H.265 packets sent by VLC on the WiFi interface:

 ![Wireshark capturing H.265 RTP packets on WiFi interface](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_wireshark_capture_h265_wifi.png "Wireshark capturing H.265 RTP packets on WiFi interface")

-Since we configured VLC to duplicate stream output, later in the capture H.265 RTP packes should appear on the local host interface, as shown in the following screencap:
+Since we configured VLC to duplicate stream output, later in the capture H.265 RTP packes should appear on the localhost interface, as shown in the following screencap:

 ![Wireshark capturing H.265 RTP packets on localhost interface](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_wireshark_capture_localhost_wifi.png "Wireshark capturing H.265 RTP packets on localhost interface")